 Rain, rain, go away…

 I was sitting at home one Sunday recently and it was absolutely pissing it down outside.
 I love a good rainy day, me, especially when I can stay inside all warm and cozy.
 This particular Sunday though, the weather made me crave two things.
 First, a grilled cheese sandwich, and second, some chocolate chip cookies.
 I don’t know what it is about smelling cooking baking in the oven, while it rains outside… but it instills areal sense of happiness.
 So I bundled up, grabbed my umbrella, and went out to get ingredients!
-There is nothing more perfect than a freshly backed batch of chocolate chip cookies.
-I’ve been using this recipe for years, and now I’m sharing it in the hope that it brings you a little bit of rainy day joy!
+There is nothing more perfect than a freshly backed batch of chocolate chip cookies, especially on a rainy day!

 And now on to the recipe!